F1nnLM/Chatroom/README.md

 # Bluetooth_chat
-A bluetooth based chatroom system
+A chatroom both ip and bluetooth based